PySimpleGUI/PySimpleGUI/readme_creator/4_Release_notes.md

 * Debug window - fix for problem closing using the "Quit" button
 * print_to_element - print-like call that can be used to output to a Multiline element as if it is an Output element

+## 4.17.0 PySimpleGUI 24-Mar-2020

+The "it's been a minute" release
+Improved DocStrings and documentation!
+Upgrade utility
+"Printing" directly to Multiline

+* New upgrade utility to upgrade your installed package using GitHub version
+    * Can invoke from command line.
+Run      `python -m PySimpleGUI.PySimpleGUI upgrade`
+	* The test harness GUI has an upgrade button
+* Multiline.print - Add multiline element to the front of any print statement.
+Also supports color output
+* Debug informmation like path and version displayed in test harness GUI
+* Added back the TRANSPARENT_BUTTON variable until can find a better way to deprecate
+* All elements were losing padding when made invisible.
+Fixed
+* Image.update - fixed crash due to not checking for type before getting size
+* Image.update_animation_no_buffering - playback GIF animations of any length
+* Graph element - Fixed divide by zero error in convert function
+* TabGroup will now autonumber keys if none specified
+* Measuring strings more accurately during layout
+	* Using specific font for measurement
+	* Used to compute TTK button height
+	* Used to compute Slider length
+	* Used to compute header widths in Tables, Trees
+	* Used to compute column widths in Tables, Trees
+	* Used to compute row heights in Tables
+* Removed padx from row frames.
+Was using window's margins.
+Now padx & pady = 0.
+Was causing too every Column element to have extra padding
+* Added no_titlebar to one line progress meter
+* popup_notify - Creates a "notification window" that is like the System Tray Message window
+* shell_with_animation - launch a shell command that runs while an animated GIF is shown
+* Fixed problem with debugger not working after the recent close parameter addition to Window.read

+## 4.18.0 PySimpleGUI 26-Mar-2020

+An "Oh F**k" Release - Table column sizes were bad

+* Fixed bug in Table Element's column size computation
+* popup_animated has new title parameter
+* Checkbox - update can change the text

+## 4.18.1 PySimpleGUI 12-Apr-2020

+Emergency patch - f-string managed to get into the code resulting crashes on 3.5 systems (Pi's for example)

+## 4.18.2 PySimpleGUI 12-Apr-2020

+The Epic Fail release.... import error on 3.5 for subprocess.